waleoyediran/Atlas-Android/README.md

 </table>

 ##<a name="installation"></a>Installation
-Maven publication coming soon.
-In the meantime, you can follow the instructions below to include this reporsitory as a git submodule.
+You can follow the instructions below to include this reporsitory as a git submodule.
 For example, check [Atlas Messenger](https://github.com/layerhq/Atlas-Android-Messenger).

     	1. Create a new Android  Application Project via Android Studio ○ Use default settings and create a project with a blank activity.